-The Owner has applied to the City for a Development Permit to vary three (3) of four (4) regulations in section 58 of the Zoning Bylaw that regulate the location of retail cannabis stores.
+The Owner applied to the City for a Development Permit to vary three (3) of four (4) regulations in Section 58 of the Zoning Bylaw that regulate the location of nonmedical cannabis retail stores.

-The City separately initiated an amendment to the regulations in section 58 of the Zoning Bylaw at the January 28, 2019 meeting.
-Some of the changes proposed in the Zoning Bylaw amendment, if passed, would affect whether all or some of the variances requested in this development permit need to be considered.
+The City separately initiated amendments to the regulations in Section 58 of the Zoning Bylaw at the January 28, 2019 meeting.
+The amendments were subsequently adopted.
+The zoning bylaw changes adopted reduced the number of bylaw variances required to two (2).